bo1623/bo1623.github.io/_posts/2019-10-12-react_project_-_the_podcast_app.markdown

 3. Enable users to log in and save podcast episodes to their playlist and delete them

 ### Generating The Podcasts' Index Page
-First of all, credit where credit's due, producing this app would not have been possible without the help of [listennotes.com](https://www.listennotes.com/)), who offer podcast APIs for free with a very generous limit, so do check them out if you're interested in making use of their services.
+First of all, credit where credit's due, producing this app would not have been possible without the help of [listennotes.com](https://www.listennotes.com/), who offer podcast APIs for free with a very generous limit, so do check them out if you're interested in producing a podcast-related app.

 So let's have a look at this post's first piece of code, I guess it makes sense to start with my PodcastsContainer: